 Key Assign / Flanger

-Key Assign fully corresponds to the idea of a multi-instrument: “Synthe”, “Brass” and “Strings” can be split and assigned to either the upper or the lower end of the keyboard.
+Key Assign fully corresponds to the idea of a multi-instrument: “Synthe”, “Brass” and “Strings” can be layered or split and assigned to either the upper or the lower end of the keyboard.
 What about mystic strings in the bass range, combined with a fiery brass lead sound in the upper region?
 Key assign is a valuable performance tool.

 Another notable extra: Assign Mode 2.
 In this mode, all release times are restricted to the very last note played, a feature similar to the Synthesizer Solo Release function, but this time effecting the entire Trident.
 Useful when playing the instrument monophonically / paraphonically.